 What we like: Natural fibers offer a soft and breathable feel.

-What we don’t: Not particularly quick drying or durable.
+What we don’t: Not particularly quick-drying or durable.

-New this year, Patagonia’s Tropic Comfort Natural UPF Hoody offers a slightly different take on the sun hoody concept.
+Patagonia’s Tropic Comfort Natural UPF Hoody offers a slightly different take on the sun hoody concept.
 Using Patagonia’s modal sun material (sourced from natural beech tree pulp), it has the soft feel of cotton, which is a nice change-up from more slippery synthetic alternatives.
 It also acts like cotton, meaning it’s fairly breathable, resists odors, absorbs moisture, and is fairly slow to dry.
 Finally, we’ve also found the Tropic Comfort Natural to be pretty wind-permeable—great news for staying cool.
 For everything from hiking and farming to super hot days by the river, it’s well worth a closer look.

 Those who prefer to wear natural fibers will find the Patagonia rather appealing, but we're not sure it's worth the $30 price bump over the Free Fly above.
-And given its cotton-like material, you won’t want to opt for the Tropic Comfort Natural if having a wet shirt is a concern (it’s not an ideal choice for mountain missions where bad weather could swoop in), and durability is a step down from shirts like the Crater Lake, Cormac, and ActiveIce above.
+Given its cotton-like material, you won’t want to opt for the Tropic Comfort Natural if having a wet shirt is a concern (it’s not an ideal choice for mountain missions where bad weather could swoop in), and durability is a step down from shirts like the Crater Lake, Cormac, and ActiveIce above.
 But for frontcountry use, the Tropic Comfort Natural is a really nice alternative to nylon and polyester designs.
 It’s also worth noting that the sizing is very generous (including long arms for back-of-hand coverage)—unless you’re looking for a roomy fit, you’ll want to size down.

 See the Men's Patagonia Tropic Comfort See the Women's Patagonia Tropic Comfort

-15. Jolly Gear Triple Crown Button Down ($95)
+16. Jolly Gear Triple Crown Button Down ($95)

 Materials: 86% polyester, 14% spandex